Kriegsspiel: Order of play

 The umpire establishes the scenario of the game.
-He decides what the tactical objectives of the respective teams are, what troops they are provided with and how those troops are initially deployed on the battlefield.
+They determine the tactical objectives of the respective teams, what troops they are provided with and how those troops are initially deployed on the battlefield.
 The umpire will then assign each team the appropriate troop pieces for their units.
 If there are multiple players in a team, the teammates will divide control of their troops and establish a hierarchy of command in a way that should resemble Prussian military doctrine, subject to the umpire's approval.

 Players do not speak to each other.
-Instead, they communicate with their teammates and the umpire through written messages.
-This is so that the enemy team cannot hear their plans.
-This is also so that the umpire can delay or block messages if he feels the circumstances on the battlefield warrant it.
-In the early 19th century, officers in the field communicated over long distances through messengers.
-There was no radio in those days.
-Messengers needed time to reach the recipient, and could be delayed or intercepted by the enemy.
-The umpire can simulate this problem by holding on to a player's message for a round or two before giving it to the recipient, never giving it, or even give it to the enemy.

-Likewise, the players command their imaginary troops through written orders which they submit to the umpire.
-The players are not allowed to manipulate the pieces on the map themselves — that is for the umpire to do.
-The umpire will move the pieces across the map according to how he judges the imaginary troops would interpret and execute the players' orders.
+Instead, they communicate with their teammates and the umpire through written messages to prevent the enemy team from hearing their plans.
+This also allows the umpire to delay or block messages if they feel the circumstances on the battlefield warrant it.
+This reflects how early 19th-century officers in the field communicated over long distances through messengers, who needed time to reach the recipient and could be delayed or intercepted by the enemy.
+The umpire can simulate this problem by holding on to a player's message for a round or two before giving it to the recipient, never giving it, or even giving it to the enemy.
+Likewise, players command their troops through written orders which they submit to the umpire, who then moves the pieces across the map.
+Players are not allowed to manipulate pieces directly; the umpire decides how troops would interpret and execute a given order and moves the pieces accordingly.
+This encourages players to communicate their orders clearly and concisely.